NewAmazingPVP/AutoUpdatePlugins/README.md

   # Limit concurrent downloads per host to avoid 429s and improve stability
   maxPerHost: 3

+rollback:
+  # Keep a backup of the previous version when updating a plugin and automatically revert back on plugin load failure (experimental!)
+  enabled: false
+  # Maximum number of old versions to keep per plugin (0 = unlimited)
+  maxBackups: 3
+  # Case-insensitive regex patterns that trigger rollback when matched in logs.
+  filters:
+    - "Unsupported API version"
+    - "Could not load plugin"
+    - "Error occurred while enabling"
+    - "Unsupported MC version"
+    - "You are running an unsupported server version"

 # Plugins List Configuration
 # Edit the generated list.yml in this folder.
 Format:
 #   {FileSaveName}: {link.to.plugin}